|

 as being of the "Spam variety".
 Microsoft now claims

 that Spam at HotMail makes up about one third of all mail.
+In a feature article supporting a drive

 to stop the flood of Spam in the UK, The Sunday Times recently